learn-co-curriculum/dsc-exponential-distribution/README.md

 ## Introduction

-In this lesson, we'll learn about the Exponential Distribution and the types of questions we it can answer.
+In this lesson, you'll learn about the Exponential Distribution and the types of questions you can answer using this distribution.

 ## Objectives